 Psychology is a popular, versatile major that evaluates connections between the brain, body, and behavior.
 Most schools with require a statistics course.
 However, most courses involve reading and testing theories on people’s thought patterns.
 Getting into the mind would interest future psychiatric aides, therapists, victims advocates, and diversity officers, and psychology majors can even find work in marketing, business, and design.

 • Capella University– Bachelor of Science in Psychology Online

 • CUNY School of Professional Studies– Online BA in Psychology

 • Maryville University– Bachelor’s Degree in Psychology Online

 20. Sports Management

 Sports management programs teach basic business to equip teams of undergrads for hitting homeruns in this exciting $73.5 billion industry.
 Online courses aren’t all fun and games, but they’ll be pretty easy for avid sports fans.
 SPM majors score job offers like arena manager, athletics administrator, contract analyst, agent, and fitness director.

 • Wilmington University– Bachelor of Science in Sports Management Online

 • University of Iowa– Online B.S. in Sport and Recreation Management

 Nutrition is a public health major focused on nourishing energized bodies the right foods and vitamins.
-Picking this practical bachelor’s degree will involve a few STEM courses like chemistry, but some content is “common sense.”
+This practical bachelor’s degree will involve a few STEM courses like chemistry, but other content is “common sense.”
 Online nutrition tracks feed careers for dietitians, chefs, food technologists, eating disorder counselors, and trainers.

 • University of Alabama– BS in Food and Nutrition Online